hoytech/birthday-collisions/README.md

 Suppose you are given an arbitrary 32 bytes, which we'll call the "target".
 Can you find a set of inputs that when hashed with SHA-256 and added together (mod `2**256`) equal this target value?

 Normally the target value would be an [incremental hash](https://people.eecs.berkeley.edu/~daw/papers/inchash-cs06.pdf) of some particular set of values, and our objective would be to find a *different* set of values with the same hash.
-For this reason, we will refer to solving a target value as finding a "collision" (in fact, this is a preimage attack).
+For this reason, we will refer to solving a target value as finding a "collision" (in fact, this program implements a preimage attack).

 Efficient solutions to this rely on the well-known birthday problem, which trades off space for time.
 If we keep a collection of all hashes we generate and compare each new hash against this collection, the total number of comparisons performed grows quadratically.